api-platform/docs/laravel/index.md

 ```console
 php artisan make:policy BookPolicy --model=Book
 ```

-If the standard Laravel conventions are followed, the Form Request class is autodetected and used automatically.
+If the standard Laravel conventions are followed, the Policy class is autodetected and used automatically.
 Otherwise, you can use the `policy` property on an operation attribute to explicitly enforce a policy:

 ```patch